 Find AJ on social media:

-Toronto based rigger KJ first picked up rope 15 years ago and has been honing his skills in Shibari at the Toronto Kinbaku Salon since 2016 after being inspired to learn by watching the Shibari performances at MBE (Morpheus Bondage Extravaganza).
+KJ first picked up rope 15 years ago and started honing his skills at the Toronto Kinbaku Salon in 2016 after being inspired to learn by watching the Shibari performances at MBE (Morpheus Bondage Extravaganza).

-KJ enjoys teaching rope at all levels, while also continuing to learn from Kazami Ranki and JD.
-His personal style is still evolving but centers on the power exchange and intimacy of Kinbaku.
+KJ enjoys teaching the art of Shibari while also continuing to learn from Kazami Ranki and JD.
+His personal style centers on the power exchange and intimacy of Kinbaku.
 His rope is often a playful take on semenawa with a strong aesthetic sense and a love of predicaments.